till213/WorldDomination/README.md

 So my main motivation is to dig into compute shaders, graphic shaders in general, physics and - who knows - eventually a multiplayer network support.

+# Progress

+The project is in its very beginning.
+Very basic terrain rendering using a geometry shader and using a sinus-based terrain generation is in place.
+Very crude physics let you control the placeholder ship in any direction, teleporting you to the opposite border each time you "fly off" over the border.

+Next up:

+* Replace the geometry shader by either a compute shader, or a "moving height map texture" based vertex shader (in order to get Metal support on Mac)
+* Work on the terrain details and colours

 # Credits

 The original game Zarch / Virus by David Braben, 1987.